Skip to main content

 • grinding

-Players find the grinding aspect of the game to be tedious and unpolished, with many feeling that the necessity of grinding detracts from the overall experience, especially given the game's price point.
-While the sprite work is appreciated, the lack of polish makes the grinding feel more like a chore than an engaging mechanic.
+Players find the grinding aspect of the game to be tedious and unpolished, with some feeling that the necessity of grinding detracts from the overall experience, especially at its full price.
+While the sprite work is appreciated, the lack of refinement makes the grinding feel more like a chore than an engaging mechanic.

 • “It's okay for when it goes on sale, but $6 seems a little much for an arcade game where money isn't in abundance and grinding is kind of necessary.”